storybookjs/marko/app/server/README.md

 The Red and Green story HTML will be fetched from the urls `server.url/controls/button?color=red&label=Stopr` and `server.url/controls/button?color=green&label=OK`

-Like all story parameters server params can be defined in the default export and overriden in stories.
+Like all story parameters server params can be defined in the default export and overridden in stories.

 ```json
 {